340:40-5-1. Child care plan

 (B) Based on the days and hours the child requires care, the worker approves a full-time daily, part-time daily, a combination of full-time and part-time daily, weekly, or a blended unit type. • 4

-(A) When the alternative is a spouse or the natural or adoptive parent of the child who lives in the home, the client must use the alternative rather than subsidized child care benefits.
+(A) When the alternative is a spouse or the child's natural or adoptive parent who lives in the home, the client must use the alternative rather than subsidized child care benefits.

-(B) When the alternative is someone other than a spouse or parent of the child, the client may choose whether to use the alternative.
+(B) When the alternative is someone other than a spouse or the child's parent or caretaker, the client may choose whether to use the alternative.

 (A) When the client does not choose a provider at the time of request, the worker provides the client with information to help in making the choice. • 9

-(B) The client may choose a family child care home regardless of star level.
+(B) The client may choose a family child care home regardless of star status.

-(i) facility that does not have a valid contract with DHS;
+(i) program that does not have a valid contract with OKDHS;

-(ii) facility in which the client or his or her spouse, including the child's parent or stepparent, has an ownership interest;
+(ii) program in which the client or his or her spouse, including the child's parent or stepparent, has an ownership interest;

 (iii) home in which the child resides; • 10